 Vata aggravated arthritis results in swelling of joints with crepitus (sounds in joints) because they are dry.
 Joints also may feel cold to the touch.
 With this type of arthritis, joints are excruciating mostly with movement.

 If Pitta gets involved, there is usually inflammation.
 Joints become distended, swollen and hot to the touch and can really painful even when there is no movement.

 With Kapha aggravated arthritis, morbidity increases in the joints and they appear red, but the joints feel cool instead of hot.
 Fluids accumulate within joint spaces causing effusion.
 In this case, pain occurs when one is at rest and movement can actually diminish the sensation of pain.
 Waking up in the morning without any movement can be quite painful for several patients.

-Ayur Bethaniya Ayurveda Hospital offers congenial environment for the powerful cures by the most revered, timeless healing tradition – Ayurveda.
+Ayur Bethaniya Ayurveda Hospital offers a congenial environment for powerful cures by the most revered, timeless healing tradition – Ayurveda.
 They are known as the best ayurveda centre in Kerala.
-They make use of restorative herbs, rejuvenating herbs, Anti Vata herbs and natural pain relief techniques as Ayurveda treatment for arthritis in Kerala.
-Their therapeutic methods utilize time proven strategies, herbal medicines and the most excellent arthritis treatment in Kerala; to effect faster, yet lasting cure.
+They make use of restorative herbs, rejuvenating herbs, Anti Vata herbs and natural pain relief techniques such as Ayurveda treatment for arthritis in Kerala.
+Their therapeutic methods utilize time-proven strategies, herbal medicines and the most excellent arthritis treatment in Kerala; to effect a faster, yet lasting cure.